 The most popular of the bunch, Invisalign or clear aligners, are the most convenient and comfortable of all orthodontic devices.
 These clear trays move your teeth into position without anyone noticing you are currently undergoing orthodontic treatment.
 Because they are also removable, you can say goodbye to diet restrictions, and it will be easier to maintain proper oral hygiene.

 The cost of your orthodontic treatment in Kaneohe will vary depending on several factors.

 Usually, costs range between $3,000 and $7,000.
-Depending on the severity of your malocclusion and the braces type you decide on using throughout your treatment time.
+Depending on the severity of your malocclusion and the braces type you decide on using it throughout your treatment time.

-Fortunately, several options help offset the initial cost out-of-pocket.
+Fortunately, several options help offset the initial cost of out-of-pocket.
 At Hawaiian Smiles Orthodontics, we offer our patients interest-free payment plans so you can begin your journey towards a perfect smile without worrying that you’ll break the bank.

 Get Help From the Best Orthodontist Kaenohe Has to Offer

 If you are ready to begin your orthodontic journey towards a celebrity-like smile or if you have any questions regarding our orthodontic treatments in Kaneohe, give us a call at 808-900-4319.